What the Economy Will Look Like in a Post-Epidemic World

 The first one concerns the end of China as the factory of the world.

-While this tendency had already been (rightfully) initiated by the Trump presidency, it will now be even more so.
+While this tendency had already been (rightfully) initiated by the Trump presidency, it will increase.

-The world has become in need of a second factory of the world, or of several small factories, but the general dependency on China has to (and will) end.
+The world has become in need of a second factory of the world, or of several small factories, but the general dependency on China has to end.